|NEWCASTLE UPON TYNE, Tyne & Wear (6 burial sites):|

-For Community Information, see Newcastle upon Tyne on JCR-UK.
-The Newcastle Cemetery Database is also now part of the All UK Database: http://www.jewishgen.org/databases/UK/
+For information on the Jewish Community and congregations of Newcastle upon Tyne, see Newcastle upon Tyne on JCR-UK.
+The Newcastle Cemetery Database is also now part of the All UK Database.

 The www.northeastjewish.org.uk website (no longer operative) had Jewish history of the Northeast England stated that.
 "On October 9th 1830 seven Jewish residents entered into an agreement to pay 4p each week to form a fund to purchase a cemetery... and 250 square yards of land was purchased in Thornton Street for a burial ground.
 This may be the cemetery, which still exists to this day behind Waterloo Street."